-In order to work in Japan, you need to obtain appropriate visa status for the work.
+In order to work in Japan, you need to obtain an appropriate visa status for the work.

-Basically, you are allowed to work full-time in Japan if you obtain one of the following category of the LIST of VISA STATUS;
+Basically, you are allowed to work full-time in Japan if you hold a visa status in the following categories on LIST of VISA STATUS;

 RESIDENTIAL STATUS and PERMANENT RESIDENT

-These visa status allows you to work in Japan without limit.
+These visa status allow you to work in Japan without limit.
 So, we don’t include these visa status in discussion here.

 ACTIVITY BASED STATUS